TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/status.md

     the process: the mock's flag gate read the seed while `GET /config` served live state, so the surface disappeared and the endpoints did not.

-19. **The Sinhala and Tamil fixture copy has not been reviewed by a native speaker.**
+19. **No Sinhala or Tamil in this repository has been reviewed by a native speaker — and that is now the whole chrome, not just the fixtures.** It was five articles and six pages; it is now those **plus ~1,250 console labels in each language**, which is the largest unreviewed surface in the project by a wide margin.

     It is real script rather than Latin placeholders on purpose — the `[lang="si"]` and `[lang="ta"]` line-height and wrapping rules (§20.2) cannot be exercised by English three times over, and a right-to-length bug would ship.
-But it is approximate, and **approximate Sinhala in front of a Sinhala-speaking office is worse than an obvious gap**: a gap is a question and bad copy is an answer. *To close:* have the factory's own staff write the fixture's five articles and six pages, which is a copy deliverable and half an hour of somebody's time.
-Do it before the console is demonstrated.
+But it is approximate, and **approximate Sinhala in front of a Sinhala-speaking office is worse than an obvious gap**: a gap is a question and bad copy is an answer.
+The chrome raises the stakes, because a clerk cannot route around a mistranslated button the way they can skip a news article — and the domain words are exactly where a translator without the printed account in hand will go wrong.
+The tables follow the paper — `bills.detailTitle` is දළු ගිණුම in Sinhala and கொழுந்து கணக்கு in Tamil, the words a supplier reads on their own account every month, not a dictionary rendering of "Green Leaf Account" — and that is a judgement which needs confirming rather than trusting.

+    *To close:* two deliverables, and the second is no longer half an hour. (a) The factory's staff write the fixture's five articles and six pages. (b) Somebody who works in the office reads the si and ta tables against the screens — cheapest as a walkthrough in each language, since the labels only make sense in place. **Do both before the console is demonstrated in either language.**

 20. **Content is plain text, and the FAQ is the case that strains it.** A body keeps its line breaks and nothing else — no headings, no links, no lists.
 The fixture's FAQ is